SaaranshJain/EduTest/README.md

 # EduTest
-An examination web app for schools
+An examination web app for schools loaded with features